sdbrgo/PERCEUL/README.md

 Example acknowledgment:

-> “This work builds on *PERCEUL: Framework and Prototype for Perception and Cognitive Ergonomics Using Unsupervised Learning* by Jasper Gomez (MIT Licensed).”
+> “This work builds on *PERCEUL: A Framework and Prototype for Unsupervised Profiling of Perception and Cognitive Ergonomics in the Workplace* by Jasper Gomez (MIT Licensed).”

 Following these guidelines helps support academic and ethical reuse.